juliusv/prometheus_workshop/workshop.md

 [consoles directory on GitHub](https://github.com/prometheus/prometheus/blob/master/consoles/cassandra.html).)

 # Dashboard Building: PromDash

+TODO: PromDash is deprecated.
+Replace this section with Grafana.

 PromDash is a browser-based dashboard builder for Prometheus.
 It is a Rails application and stores its dashboard metadata in a configurable SQL backend.
 The actual graph data is retrieved by the browser via AJAX requests from the configured Prometheus servers.

-For the purposes of this workshop, we provide a shared PromDash server for you at http://demo-node.prometheus.io:3000/.
-It already has one Prometheus server configured as a data source: http://localhost:9090/.
-This server should work for everyone to build dashboards against their locally running Prometheus servers (if you browse the web from a different host than where you are running your test Prometheus server, you might need to create a new server entry at http://demo-node.prometheus.io:3000/servers).
+Follow the installation procedure at https://github.com/prometheus/promdash/blob/master/README.md.

 Let's create a dashboard to monitor the health of the Prometheus instance
 itself:

-1. Head over to http://demo-node.prometheus.io:3000 and click "New Dashboard".
+1. Head over to http://localhost:3000 and click "New Dashboard".
 2. Create a dashboard called "&lt;username&gt;-workshop" (you don't need to select a directory).
 PromDash will redirect you to your new, empty dashboard.
 3. Set the "Range" input field just under the dashboard title to "30m" to show